Open Now — 24/7 Plumbing

 Learn how to tackle hair-clogged bathtub drains with ease using our comprehensive DIY guide.
 From mechanical methods to natural solutions, find out how to keep your drains flowing freely without calling a plumber.

-In this guide, we’ll walk you through the nitty-gritty of removing hair from a blocked bathtub drain, ensuring your tub drain is free from obstruction and your shower water can flow freely.
+In this guide, we’ll walk you through the nitty-gritty of removing hair from a blocked bathtub drain, ensuring your tub drain is free from obstruction, and your shower water can flow freely.
 So, roll up your sleeves and get into the world of drains, hair, and the best DIY solutions you can use.

 Why Does Hair Clog Your Bathtub Drain?